Junhaocai27/CMDS-AD/README.md

 ## 🚨 Code Coming Soon

-The source code, including training and evaluation scripts, is currently being cleaned up and **will be released in a few days**.
+The source code, including training and evaluation scripts, is currently being cleaned up and will be released after the paper is officially published.
 Please stay tuned!

 ## Abstract